Philippines: Marcos heir says he will run for presidency | DW | 05.10.2021

 The announcement comes as the Marcos family has long sought to revive its political fortunes.
 Marcos Jr. has been involved in politics since he returned from exile in the United States in 1991.

 He has previously served as a provincial governor, congressman and senator and his ill-fated bid for the vice-presidency in 2016 ended in defeat, which he tried to reverse using the courts.
-Sister Imee is currently a sitting senator.
+His sister Imee is currently a sitting senator.

 Marcos Jr. is the fourth candidate to announce a bid for the presidency in 2022.
 The mayor of Manila, Francisco Domagoso, registered his candidacy Monday and boxing legend Manny Pacquaio has also announced.